ds-civic-data/sd-pdx-sea/White_Paper.md

     ## Multiple R-squared:  0.8309, Adjusted R-squared:  0.7659
     ## F-statistic: 12.78 on 5 and 13 DF,  p-value: 0.0001229

-As we can see the goodness of fit of these models is less than our others.
-However, all of their variables are found to be significant.
-We see that both the proportion of blue collar workers and service indutry workers are significant at the 99% level.
+The goodness of fit of these models is less than others.
+However, all of their variables are found to be significant: both the proportion of blue collar workers and service indutry workers are significant at the 99% level.
 Additionally, we see that while agi and n had a negative relationship with housing prices, they have a positive relationship with change in housing price.
 Their effects are certainly significant within this model.
 This positive relationship could mean that more migration leads to increased demand for housing which drives up housing prices.
-The negative relationship between median house values can be explained by the fact that people want to buy houses that are priced lower.
-However, then their demand in these areas could be causing positive change in housing prices as shown by the positive relationship of migration and median housing changes.
-Overall, while these models have harnest interesting results they are at their core faulty given their level of aggregation and sample size.
-A more robust modelling would include a larger sample size.
-This could be found by using a finer level of aggregation, like at the neighborhood level, or perhaps by using a larger span of time.
+The negative relationship between median house price could possibly be explained by the fact that people want to buy houses that are priced lower.
+As a result the increase in demand for housing in these areas could be causing positive change in housing prices as shown by the positive relationship between migration and median housing changes.
+Overall, while these models have harnessed interesting results they are, at their core, faulty given their level of aggregation and sample size.
+A more robust modelling would include a larger sample size which could be achieved by using a finer level of aggregation, like at the neighborhood level, or perhaps by using a larger span of time.

 ### Conclusion

-In conclusion, through modelling and visualizations we have attempted to see if there is a connection between the patterns of movement into Portland and
+Through modelling and visualizations we have attempted to learn if there is a connection between the patterns of movement into Portland and changes in the price of single family residences over the last decade.
+While we are not able to make any causal claims, and lack the qualifications to offer a definite or substantive theoretical explanation; we hope that this paper shows that there is a signal within the noise, and that the questions raised here should not go unanswered.